ascpixi/hftnn/readme.md

 # Harmonic Fourier Transform for Neural Networks (HFTNN)

-This repository contains an example of computing a HFTNN - a filtered version of a Fourier transform, suitable for training neural networks on content that is harmonic in nature.
+This repository contains an example of computing a HFTNN - a modified version of a discrete Fourier transform, suitable for training neural networks on content that is harmonic in nature.

 The resulting transforms may greatly reduce the required size of the input layer of a NN.
-For data such as e.g. piano performances or synthesizer pads, a HFTNN removes redundant information, as well as removing any inharmonic noise that might have been present in the dataset.
+For data such as e.g. piano performances or synthesizer pads, a HFTNN of a given discrete signal removes redundant information, which includes any inharmonic noise that may be present in the dataset.

 For example usage, you may refer to the [demo](./src/demo/index.html) contained in the repository.

 ## Theory of operation
 For a temporal HFTNN forward transform, the following steps are done:
-1. Given a discrete signal $x[n]$, the signal is split into non-overlapping windowed chunks of length $N$.
+1. Given a discrete signal $x[n]$, the signal is split into non-overlapping, windowed chunks of length $N$.
 Each chunk is denoted as $x_{chunk}[k]$, where $k$ is the index of the chunk.

 $$
 \begin{align*}